-Sober Living Resources for Sober Living Homes in Nebraska
+Sober Living Resources for Sober Living Nebraska

 Nebraska, a state located in the Midwestern region of the United States, is bordered by Iowa, Missouri, South Dakota, Kansas, Colorado, and Wyoming.
 This landlocked state in the middle of the country is a true exemplar of Americana and American history.
 For thousands of years, different indigenous peoples called this land their home, including Ponca, Pawnee, Missouria, Omaha, and Otoe.
 The state was crossed during the Lewis and Clark Expedition, and countless historic trails run through it.

 Nebraska’s land consists of two distinct regions, the Great Plains and the Dissected Till Plains.
 The former is mostly treeless prairie, while the latter is characterized by gently rolling hills and also contains the state’s largest cities.
 Nebraska’s capital is Lincoln, though its largest city is Omaha, which is located alongside the Missouri River.
 Nebraska is not a highly populous state.
 Its population barely reaches 1.9 million, and most of this population lives in either the capital or in Omaha.
 Nonetheless, the people of Nebraska are warm-hearted and the state itself offers many natural attractions.